CumulusNetworks/DUE/docs/FAQ.md

 The DUE install scripts will automatically add any keys for an APT repository.
 The FRR template has an example of pulling a key and adding a custom repository to the sources.list in its container.

 ## Soft links to include other files.
 See `templates/frr/filesystem/usr/local/bin` for a relative path link to the debian-package's `duebuild` script for building debian packages.
+THis can be useful if you are creating templates that have common code.

 ## The template README files supply default build instructions
 DUE scans all `template/<name>/README.md` files and looks for a line starting with:
-`Create default frr build environment with: `
+`Create` and containing `with:`
 ...when `due --create help` is run.
 If you are creating your own templates, I _highly_recommend_ putting this in there.
-During development it is very useful to have DUE kick out a complete command to build and image.
+During development it is very useful to have DUE kick out a complete command to build an image, and it creates a convenient starting point for new users.

 ## Local vs system installed execution
 Running `./due` has it access only files in the local directory.
 Running `due` will have it use the version installed on the